Skip to main content

 20

-Purpose: Evaluates the sensitivity of the data in the app.
+Purpose: Evaluates the sensitivity of the data the application handles.

 Sensitivity Level